Learning-group123/CAiDA/README.md

 python train_source.py --dset office-31 --t 1 --max_epoch 15 --gpu_id 0 --cls_par 0.7 --crc_par 0.01 --output_src ckps/source/ --output ckps/CAiDA
 ```

-## Citation
+## Citation:
-If you find this code is useful to your research, please consider to cite our paper.
+* If you find this code is useful to your research, please consider to cite our paper.

 ```
-@inproceedings{NEURIPS2021_168908dd,
+@inproceedings{NEURIPS2021_Dong,
  author = {Dong, Jiahua and Fang, Zhen and Liu, Anjin and Sun, Gan and Liu, Tongliang}, booktitle = {Advances in Neural Information Processing Systems}, editor = {M. Ranzato and A. Beygelzimer and Y. Dauphin and P.S.
 Liang and J. Wortman Vaughan},